-Demolish - not supported

-Dispose - not supported

-Convert for housing - not supported due to complexities of the building

-Continue to let - supported
+Demolish - not supported Dispose - not supported Convert for housing - not supported due to complexities of the building Continue to let - supported with a preference for a wider regeneration of the area to bring financial support to the Flook House property.

-4.7 The preference to continue to the let Flook House was supported on the basis that the group wanted to keep the building and the other options to do so would be difficult and costly to implement.
-There was considerable discussion regarding the use types sought, and the tenants and tenancies that would be preferred as there are a range of options including the current use types through to a community hub, Town Council offices, art gallery / studio space, etc. It would be for the portfolio holder with the views of the MWG to consider the uses of the Flook House space based on the interest received.

-- 4.8 The group recognise that further work would be needed to establish which uses would bring value to the Council in terms of social benefit as well as finance.
-Marketing of the space would also be needed to establish the demand and assess income expectations for the Council.
-It was decided that lease extension and new leases would be offered whilst a more in depth review is carried out as per the recommendations.
-It is for this reason that short term leases and extension are to be offered whilst a further review is underway. - 4.9 Members of the group identified that financial support may best be achieved by developing the land around Flook House for housing.
-The budget requested would allow officers, with the ongoing support of the group, to engage architects and take pre planning advice on the type and density of scheme that might be supported.
+- 4.7 The preference to continue to the let Flook House was supported on the basis that the group wanted to keep the building and the other options to do so would be difficult and costly to implement.
+There was considerable discussion regarding the use types sought, and the tenants and tenancies that would be preferred as there are a range of options including the current use types through to a community hub, Town Council offices, art gallery / studio space, etc. It would be for the portfolio holder with the views of the MWG to consider the uses of the Flook House space based on the interest received. - 4.8 The group recognise that further work would be needed to establish which uses would bring value to the Council in terms of social benefit as well as finance.
+Marketing of the internal space of Flook House would also be needed to establish the demand and assess income expectations for the Council.
+It was decided that lease extension and new leases would be offered whilst a more in depth review is carried out as per the recommendations. - 4.9 Members of the Group identified that financial support may best be achieved by developing the land around Flook House for housing.
+The budget requested would allow officers, with the ongoing support of the Group, to engage architects and take pre planning advice on the type and density of scheme that might be supported.
 Without this information it is difficult to establish likely construction cost and resale values to cover the capital works, or rental values to cover the ongoing revenue costs of Flook House.